What material can a micro abrasive waterjet cut?

 Accurate non-thermal cutting for virtually all materials

 Finepart offers high-precision micro abrasive waterjet machines for cutting of all materials without using high temperatures – which leads to no distortion of material properties.
-We cut your material no matter if it is very soft or ultra-hard or anything in between.
 Below follows a list of material groups that we commonly work with.
 Can you not find your material?
 Do not worry, we can in all likelihood cut it.

 Often high-strength materials, where high-strength fibers reinforce a base material.
 The base material is often light but with a low strength.
 With an addition of fibers (glass, carbon fiber, metal) a high strength can be achieved with a good weight / strength ratio.
 Water cutting is suitable as it cuts both material types cleanly (no fiber rip outs or melting) and does not cause any problems.